Valuation of asset and volatility derivatives using decoupled time-changed L\'evy processes: Specific model analysis

 \subsubsection{Stochastic volatility with jumps and a stochastic jump rate}

-Another way of obtaining a DTC model is obtained by introducing a stochastic jump frequency in the jump diffusion of the log-price.
-A jump process with stochastic volatility and stochastic jump rate has been suggested and empirically studied by H. Fang in \cite{Fang}.
+Another way of obtaining a DTC model is obtained by introducing a stochastic jump frequency into the jump diffusion of the log-price.
+A jump process with stochastic volatility and stochastic jump rate (SVJSJ) has been suggested and empirically studied by Fang (2000).
 For a time change $U_t$, we assume $N_t$ to be a pure jump process of finite activity such that conditionally on $U_t$, $N_t$ is distributed like a Poisson random variable of parameter $U_t$, and is independent of every other involved process.
-We let $\lambda_t$ be another continuous stochastic process; with the remaining notation as in subsection \ref{Bates}, define the asset price dynamics as:
+We let $\lambda_t$ be another continuous stochastic process; with the remaining notation as in subsection \ref{Bates}, we define the asset price dynamics as follows:

 This model has a clear DTC L\'{e}vy structure $X_{T,U}$ given by $T_t$, $U_t$ as in (\ref{T}) and (\ref{U}) with $u_t=\lambda_t$, and the characteristic triplet $(0,1,f_J(x)dx)$.
 The model by Fang is obtained by setting: